beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 ## Edit a Library

-To edit a new library from the Assistant Plugin:
+To edit a library from the Assistant Plugin:

 1. Open the **Libraries App**.
 2. Navigate to the library you want to edit.